2015 AFC Asian Cup: Team base camps

 Each team had a "team base camp" for its stay between the matches.
 From an initial list of 27 potential locations, the national associations chose their locations in 2014.
 The teams trained and resided in these locations throughout the tournament, travelling to games staged away from their bases.

 Match ball

 The Nike Ordem 2 was announced as the official 2015 Asian Cup match ball on 1 October 2014.
 The ball features the traditional colors of the tournament.
 The mainly white ball has a distinctive design with a mainly red graphic pattern and yellow details for better visibility.
 It shows the official 2015 AFC Asian Cup logo as well as a black Swoosh.
 The ball provided a design for real flight, accuracy and control, and features Nike Aerowtrac grooves and a micro-textured casing.
 Nike RaDaR (Rapid Decision and Response) technology with a unique graphic upper is also utilised in the design to see the ball faster while the three-layer synthetic upper made for optimal touch.

+Ordem 2 was the Asian Cup's last match ball provided by Nike.